Tools2023-03-21

 Effective Communication

-In configuring a build environment, Jenkins manages the resources and request builds.
+In configuring a build environment, Jenkins manages the resources and requests builds.
 Horizontally scaling allows the Jenkins installation to host different projects and environments, for effective communication, the host machine needs to run an asynchronous mode of communication that’s bi-directional with the Jenkins controller.

 Use a dedicated machine